WebAssembly/design/BinaryEncoding.md

 | maximum | `varuint32` | maximum memory size in 64KiB pages |
 | exported | `uint8` | `1` if the memory is visible outside the module |

-### Export Table section
+### Export section

-ID: `export_table`
+ID: `export`

-The export table section declares all exports from the module.
+The export section declares all exports from the module.

 | Field | Type | Description |
 | ----- |  ----- | ----- |